 ASOS, an online clothing retailer, is a good example of how to pay in local currency.
 A simple symbol of the country flag from the IP address origination is a technique ASOS uses to identify which currency to use.

-To change to the local currency click the large change button to select the appropriate country.
-This is easier than paying in US dollars searching for the English language name for your local currency.
+To change to the local currency, click the large change button to select the appropriate country.
+This is easier than paying in US dollars by searching for the English language name for your local currency.

 6. Apple Japan combines culture with the latest tech